ReddingSoftware/Google_NDB_Emulator/README.md

 Here is a YouTube video about this project https://youtu.be/4_zZzEzeuKE

-This allows you to test your Google NDB code locally in a development environment rather working with your actual database.
+This allows you to test your Google NDB code locally in a development environment rather than working with your actual database.
 It lets you work with the Google Cloud Datastore emulator to test your Google NDB code.

 Running the example program:

-  note: when refering to the terminal it should be your command line terminal.
-Dont use powershell.
+  note: when referring to the terminal it should be your command line terminal.
+Don’t use PowerShell.
 For info on how to run the command line on Visual Studio Code go here https://docs.google.com/document/d/1bbWogGdQ48rMJFB9Wxvtt7XWw5SUfP07BVl6cHk69hk/edit?usp=sharing

   Step 1: Download NDBEmulator folder or the main.py, the requirements.txt, and the app.yaml individually and open it whatever editor you use.